Powerlearnproject/se-day1-assignment-Sandra-sibanda/README.md

 Software Engineering Day1 Assignment

 #Part 1: Introduction to Software Engineering
 Explain what software engineering is and discuss its importance in the technology industry.
 Software engineering is the discipline of designing, developing, testing, and maintaining software applications using systematic and structured approaches.
 It applies engineering principles to software creation to ensure that it is reliable, efficient, scalable, and meets user requirements.
 The importance of software engineering in the technology industry cannot be overstated, as it ensures that complex software systems are built in a controlled, predictable, and cost-effective manner, enabling businesses and organizations to innovate and remain competitive.

 Identify and describe at least three key milestones in the evolution of software engineering.

-Key Milestones in the Evolution of Software Engineering

 Introduction of Structured Programming (1960s): Structured programming introduced control structures such as loops, conditionals, and subroutines, making software easier to understand, debug, and modify.
 This was a significant shift from the earlier, more chaotic methods of writing code.